MS Book and Mineral Company

 What were they hoping to find?
 Gold, silver, galena, or just wanting to get rich quick, i.e., with their new claim in hand.

-they wanted to sell their claim (for some hair-brain reason) when possibly their claim might or might not have any
+their claim was for sale (for some hair-brain reason) when actually their claim might or might not have any

 What we find with this study is that all kinds of situations were encountered.
 It is interesting to learn some of the details.

-I have found the study of the history, geology, and mining in the early American West (if we can find it) to be both fascinating and fun.
+I have found the study of the history, geology, and mining in the early American West (if we can find it) to be educating, fascinating and fun to collect.

 What information I have found is for a select number of mines listed on the data page.